-Included in other assets and prepaid expenses and other current assets was \$0.2 million and \$0.3 million of restricted cash at December 31, 2022 and 2021, respectively.
-The cash was required to be restricted as to use by the Company's office leaseholder to collateralize a standby letter of credit.
+Included in other assets and prepaid expenses and other current assets was \$0.2 million and \$0.2 million of restricted cash at December 31, 2023 and 2022, respectively.
+The cash was required to be restricted for use by the Company's office leaseholder to collateralize a standby letter of credit.

-Investments in Marketable Securities
+Investments in marketable securities